percona/percona-server/doc/source/installation/apt_repo.rst

       $ wget https://repo.percona.com/apt/percona-release_latest.$(lsb_release -sc)_all.deb

-2. Install the downloaded package with :program:`dpkg`.
+3. Install the downloaded package with :program:`dpkg`.
 To do that, run the following commands as root or with :program:`sudo`:

    .. code-block:: bash

       $ sudo dpkg -i percona-release_latest.$(lsb_release -sc)_all.deb

+4. Remember to update the local cache:

+   .. code-block:: bash

+      $ sudo apt-get update

    Once you install this package the Percona repositories should be added.
 You can check the repository setup in the :file:`/etc/apt/sources.list.d/percona-release.list` file.

-3. Remember to update the local cache:

-   .. code-block:: bash

-      $ sudo apt-get update

-4. After that you can install the server package:
+5. After that you can install the server package:

    .. code-block:: bash